Search for

 X-35 Fighter demonstrator variants used to flight test and validate the advanced technologies of the F-35

-F-35B Multi-role short takeoff and vertical landing (STOVL) fighter based on the X-35B intended for the US Marines, UK Royal Navy, and UK Royal Air Force and equipped with a lift fan located in an enlarged spine behind the cockpit, an external gun pod rather than a fixed internal gun, and smaller internal bays; USMC plans to buy 350 while UK plans to purchase 60 for the RN and 90 for the RAF have been cut to 138 total
+F-35B Multi-role short takeoff and vertical landing (STOVL) fighter based on the X-35B intended for the US Marines and UK Royal Navy and equipped with a lift fan located in an enlarged spine behind the cockpit, an external gun pod rather than a fixed internal gun, and smaller internal bays; USMC plans to buy 340 while UK plans to purchase 60 for the RN and 90 for the RAF have been cut to 50 for the RN, Italy also plans to buy 22 for Navy use

-F-35C Multi-role carrier variant (CV) fighter based on the X-35C and similar to the F-35A but with larger wings for increased fuel capacity plus slats as well as larger horizontal tails and control surfaces for better low-speed landing performance, strengthened structure and landing gear for carrier landings, and removal of the internal cannon in favor of an optional gun pod on the centerline station; Navy plans to buy 330
+F-35C Multi-role carrier variant (CV) fighter based on the X-35C and similar to the F-35A but with larger wings for increased fuel capacity plus slats as well as larger horizontal tails and control surfaces for better low-speed landing performance, strengthened structure and landing gear for carrier landings, and removal of the internal cannon in favor of an optional gun pod on the centerline station; US Navy plans to buy 260 and USMC 80

 F-35D (?)
 Proposed model for the USAF similar to the F-35B but emphasizing short-takeoff and landing (STOL) rather than STOVL operations, would feature a revised propulsion arrangement based on the General Electric F136 engine and use the larger wing of the F-35C to increase fuel capacity and range, also to be equipped with an internal cannon and an Air Force-style refueling probe; USAF expressed interest in over 200 of this variant for close air support but it was quickly cancelled due to increased development costs and reduced commonality with the F-35B